 Gradually, other nations began to obtain their independence, but it was to be a fight even after they got what they desired.
 The obtained freedom was not enough.
 Just a decade after becoming a free Ghana, a military coup d’état occurred giving way “only to the ‘no party states’ of military dictatorships” as Nigeria found itself in a civil war that lasted several years.
 Independence was not turning out to be as positive as the Africans had hoped.
 This dissatisfaction began as soon as the Europeans began to partition the continent.

-Africa was sliced and diced into segments that did not make sense to the natives.
+Africa was sliced and diced into territories that did not make sense.
 Tribes were torn apart and forced to become one entity with rival tribes.
 In addition to that, the people were now not in control of their own lives.
 They were at the dictates of the European powers who had moved in and changed everything.
 A new form of slavery was instituted in their own homes.

 Unfamiliar with Self-Rule

 It was made worse by the fact that many of the nations were not familiar with politics or self-rule.
 As stated earlier, Britain’s territories were more developed for independence as they tried to keep local rulers in place.
-France and others preferred to rule the area themselves thus leaving the natives at a severe disadvantage once they found themselves free and forced to fend for themselves.
-In addition to these challenges, the African nations were not well developed with infrastructure to compete on a global stage.
-They had been kept virtually in the dark as the rest of the world moved forward using the very resources they harvested such as rubber to move forward.
+France and others preferred to rule directly, thus leaving the Africans at a severe disadvantage once they found themselves free and forced to fend for themselves.
+In addition to these challenges, the African nations were not well developed with the infrastructure to compete on a global stage.
+They had been kept virtually in the dark as the rest of the world moved forward using the very resources they harvested, such as rubber, to move forward.

-Africa was faced with having to catch up with no knowledge or foundation to use.
+Africa was faced with having to catch up with few material or other resources.